 To be eligible for a student visa you need to be enrolled in a public or private educational establishment that is recognized by the Colombian government.
 Most universities in Colombia are approved.
 In addition, you need to be taking at least 10 hours of classes per week.

-However, Colombia changed its Colombian visa rules.
-And the new visa rules went into effect on December 15, 2017.
+Colombia changed its Colombian visa rules in late 2017.
+And these new visa rules went into effect on December 15, 2017.

-So, starting on December 15, 2017, a Colombia student visa changed and is known as a Migrant (M) visa of category 9 (an M-9 visa) or as a Visitor (V) visa.
-Furthermore, if you have an existing TP-3 student visa, it doesn’t change to one of the new student visas.
+So, a Colombia student visa changed and is known as a Migrant (M) visa of category 9 (an M-9 visa) or as a Visitor (V) visa.
+Furthermore, if you have an existing TP-3 student visa, it doesn’t change to one of the new types of student visas.

 The M student visa is intended for those studying a degree program, like for a bachelors degree.
 The V student visa is intended for non-degree programs like studying Spanish.
 Both visas can be for longer than one year depending on the length of studies.